New York COVID-19 nursing home scandal: Federal investigation

 On February 17, 2021, Times Union reported that U.S. Attorney Seth DuCharme of the Eastern District of New York and the Federal Bureau of Investigation (FBI) had launched an investigation into New York state's handling of nursing home deaths.
 The Eastern District (rather than the Southern District) is handling the investigation because Audrey Strauss, the U.S. Attorney for the Southern District, is the mother-in-law of Cuomo aide Melissa DeRosa, meaning that Strauss would have to recuse herself from any involvement in the investigation.
 During his confirmation for the position of U.S. attorney general, Merrick Garland said "[w]ith all of these investigations, the Justice Department is open to evidence of fraud, false statements, violations of the law," in regards to the federal investigation into Cuomo and his administration.

 In light of the investigation, on March 5, 2021, Republican staff of the U.S. House Committee on Ways and Means scheduled a meeting with the Centers for Disease Control and Prevention (CDC) and the Centers for Medicare & Medicaid Services (CMS) to inquire what improvements need to be made regarding tracking of COVID-19 and whether the agencies possess the capabilities to catch future instances of COVID-19 death manipulation.
 Democratic staff members were offered an invitation by the Republican staff to attend.

 On March 19, 2021, The FBI reported that an investigation was underway on Governor Andrew Cuomo for improperly using the power of his office to shield nursing home executive political donors from COVID-19 lawsuits.

+On October 30, 2024 the Select Subcommittee on the Coronavirus Pandemic in the US House Oversight Committee on Oversight and Government Reform made a criminal referral to the US Department of Justice and then attorney general Merrick Garland, accusing Cuomo of making "criminally false statements" during closed-door testimony in a June 2024 hearing.
+The Department of Justice did not proceed on the referral.
+On April 21, 2025, the subcommittee made a criminal referral on the same matter to Attorney General Pam Bondi.